naxo100/PISKa/Home.md

 # PISKa

 PISKa is a Parallel Implementation of Spatial Kappa, based on KaSim, a stochastic simulator for rule-based models.
+With PISKa you can create 'compartments' connected by 'links', and create 'transports' instructions among 'compartments'.
+This is useful when you have a non homogeneous space.
+PISKa is highly scalable due to it MPI implementation, what allow you to create many compartments and run your simulation in many cores.

 ## Installation